RedDotada/RegisterSys/README.md

 # Register System
-## We maked the RLS - Register and Login Symtem
+* We maked the RLS - Register and Login Symtem
-## We use the hashlib, and wor with file
+* We use the hashlib, and wor with file
+* thank for watched , goooood luck <3